-Students who are native speakers of a language other than English, and who have achieved a score of 500 or above on the Test of English as a Foreign Language are exempt from the foreign language requirement.
+Students who are native speakers of a language other than English, and who have achieved a score of 500 or above on the Test of English as a Foreign Language will complete the St. Andrews language requirement through the use of English throughout their undergraduate course of study.
+This method of fulfilling the foreign language requirement must be documented using the "Foreign Language Completion Claim" form.
+This form is available in the Registrar's Office and the Office of the Liberal and Creative Arts Division.